A campaign was launched

 On April 25th, the Wales Home Foundation proudly inaugurated the Mitchell Wing, part of the existing Shaw building’s fourth floor, which was renovated thanks to a generous contribution by Dr. Nelson Mitchell.
 Dr. Mitchell’s family has been associated with the Wales Home for three generations.

 The Mitchell Wing enhances services tailored to meet the needs and expectations of an autonomous clientele.
 Three large suites, a chapel, kitchenette and laundry room provide residents with all the comforts of home within a safe and secure environment.
-The Mitchell Wing also houses a Wellness Room, which is an area designed to help reduce stress and improve resident, employee, and family members’ wellness.
+The Mitchell Wing also houses a Wellness Room, an area designed to help reduce stress and improve resident, employee, family member, and volunteer wellness.
 This Best Practice gathers several elements conducive to a peaceful regenerating retreat all in one room, including a virtual aquarium (E-Sea/Sky Factory), massage chairs, aroma and light therapy, yoga mats, and a Zen mural.
 Autonomous shower rooms were also built on both Manning 1 and 2.

 CHSLD Wales Inc. signs a financial agreement with CIUSSS de l'Estrie CHUS.